ModelEarth/community/members/welcome/README.md

 [Active Projects](../../../projects)
 # Welcome!

-Thanks for your interest in joining DreamStudio's Model.Earth data science team!
+Thanks for your interest in joining DreamStudio Earth's data science team!

 We require that volunteers contribute to code development for a few weeks before providing an OPT volunteer welcome letter.
 Ongoing code contributions are required each month to remain active on our [Member List](../).